diplomapster/beepboop/README.md

 ## Description

-This project contains a program by Brendan Moroso, a student in the March 2019 Cohort of Epicodus in Seattle, to be used return stilly comments in a string of numbers
+This project contains a program by Brendan Moroso, a student in the March 2019 Cohort of Epicodus in Seattle, to be used to return stilly comments in a string of numbers.

 ## Setup/Installation Requirements